 In this regard, you should take note of not only the miles that the motorbike has accumulated, but also how it compares to other bikes of the same model and features.

 Also, inquire how the motorcycle you intend to buy accumulated miles.
-If most of the miles were accumulated off-road, then chances are high that there’s massive wear and tear to the bike.
+If most of the miles were accumulated off-road, chances are high that there’s massive wear and tear to the bike.

 The Condition Of The Engine

-If you’re contemplating buying a used motorbike, then one area that you can’t afford to overlook is the state of its engine.
+If you’re contemplating buying a used motorbike, one area that you can’t afford to overlook is the state of its engine.
 An engine is what powers a bike, thus you have to be extremely careful when buying a second-hand motorcycle.